thanasipantazides/OpenSOAP/docs/src/install.md

 pkg> activate .
 ```

-Include the `openSOAR` package as a dependency:
+Include the `OpenSOAP` package as a dependency:
 ```julia
 pkg> dev ..
 ```